CLEARSY/PMMLIB/README.md

 ## Contributing

-We welcome external contributors to b2smtlib!
+We welcome external contributors to PMMLIB.

 Please carefully read the CONTRIBUTING.md file in this repository in case you co nsider contributing.

 ## Licensing

+This code is Copyright © CLEARSY 2008-2020.

 This code is distributed under the license: "GNU GENERAL PUBLIC LICENSE, Version 3".
 See the LICENSE file in this repository.